roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 Notice that if you stop the agent and restart it, and that its target ID involves user data, the agent will once again read these user data.

+## Maven Snapshots Resolution

+If you need to install snapshot bundles in your agent distribution, you may have to configure the way they are resolved.
+Please, refer to [this page](configuring-the-deployment-manager.html) to find more information about snapshots resolution.
+It indeed works the same way for both the DM and agents (since it is a Karaf configuration).